Mount Albert, New Zealand: Notable residents

 Rugby player Sonny Bill Williams and actress Lucy Lawless both grew up in Mount Albert.
 Former Prime Minister Helen Clark, famous acoustician Sir Harold Marshall and the former TVNZ's Breakfast presenter Petra Bagust are current residents of the area.

-Famous New Zealand athlete, Sir Peter Snell (triple Olympic gold medalist and world mile record holder and NZ's athlete of the 20th century), was educated in and a long-time resident of Mt.
+New Zealand athlete, Sir Peter Snell (triple Olympic gold medalist and world mile record holder and NZ's athlete of the 20th century), was educated in and a long-time resident of Mt.
 Albert as was Bryan Williams, an All Black great and president of the NZRFU.